awesomeness-js/graph-s3/README.md

 	"lastId": "vertex2_uuid", // used for routing to the correct shard "size": 1, // how many uuids are in the shard, "type": "friend", // the edge type
-	"lastId": "V1_uuid", // the uuid of the vertes
+	"lastId": "V1_uuid", // the uuid of the vertex
 }
 ```